medialab/quenouille/README.md

 *Deferred generator usage exception deadlocks*

-If you consume a generator returned by `imap/imap_unordered` somewhere else than where you created it, you will get end up in a deadlock if you raise an exception.
+If you consume a generator returned by `imap/imap_unordered` somewhere else than where you created it, you may end up in a deadlock if you raise an exception.

 This is not important when using `daemonic=True` but you might stumble upon segfaults on exit because of python reasons beyond my control.